openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 * #### Query concept reference term by UUID.

-    Retrieve an concept reference term  by its UUID.
+    Retrieve a concept reference term by its UUID.
 Returns a `404 Not Found` status if concept reference term not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ```console
     GET /conceptreferenceterm/:target_concept_reference_term_type_uuid